 Things to consider with equity release

-- A lifetime mortgage is a loan secured against your home.
+Equity release may involve a lifetime mortgage, which is a loan secured against your home.

-- Equity release will reduce the value of your estate and may affect your entitlement to means tested benefits.
+Equity release will reduce your estate’s value and may affect your entitlement to means-tested benefits

-- Unless you decide to go ahead, The Equity Release Experts’ service is completely free of charge as our usual advice fee of 1.99% of the amount released would only be payable on completion of a plan, subject to a minimum advice fee of £1,499.
+Unless you decide to go ahead with a plan, our service is completely free of charge, as our fixed equity release advice fee of £1,799 is only payable on completion of a plan